-CNSC REGDOC-3.1.1: Table C-1 of the ISR Basis Document [1] calls for a code-to-code assessment of CNSC REGDOC-3.1.1 to CNSC S-99.
-CNSC S-99 (2003) [19], "Reporting Requirements for Operating Nuclear Power Plants", was included in PROL 15.00/2015 and was the basis document the CNSC used to assess past refurbishments at Bruce A, as Bruce Power has had an obligation to meet this Regulatory Document since before 2008.
-CNSC REGDOC-3.1.1 [20], Reporting Requirements for Nuclear Power Plants, which replaced S-99 [19] in May 2014, is listed as condition 1.7 in PROL 18.00/2020 [17] and sets reporting requirements for nuclear power plants.
-Bruce Power switched over to CNSC REGDOC-3.1.1 at the beginning of 20154, as committed in a letter submitted to the CNSC [27].
+CNSC REGDOC-3.1.1: CNSC REGDOC-3.1.1 [23], Reporting Requirements for Nuclear Power Plants, is listed as Condition 3.3, Reporting Requirements, in the PROL [1] and sets reporting requirements for nuclear power plants including metrics related to pressure boundary degradation, plant reliability and preventive maintenance.
+This document has replaced S-99 [30] in the regulatory framework.
+The LCH [2] requires Bruce Power to transition to the new scheduled reporting to quarterly reports by June 30, 2015 and annual reports by May 1, 2016.
+Bruce Power has already transitioned to CNSC REGDOC-3.1.1 at the beginning of 2015, as committed in a letter submitted to the CNSC [21].
 Line-by-line compliance with this regulatory document is verified on an ongoing basis to ensure compliance with the PROL, and therefore it was not assessed as part of this Safety Factor.

-CNSC RD/GD-99.3: Table C-1 of the ISR Basis Document [1] calls for a clause-by-clause assessment of CNSC RD/GD-99.3 [21], which establishes regulatory requirements for public information and disclosure for licensees.
-This regulatory document is included in the current licence and accordingly no further assessment of RD/GD-99.3 requirements is performed for this ISR.
+CNSC RD/GD-99.3: CNSC RD/GD-99.3 [24] establishes regulatory requirements for public information and disclosure for licensees.
+This regulatory document is included in the current licence and accordingly no further assessment of RD/GD-99.3 requirements is performed for this PSR.

-CNSC REGDOC-2.9.1: Table C-1 of the ISR Basis Document [1] calls for a code-to-code comparison of CNSC REGDOC-2.9.1 [23] to its predecessor documents S-296 [22] and G-296.
-While the ISR Basis Document does not identify S-296 as part of the current licence, compliance with S-296 is identified in Licence Condition 8.1.
-The code-to-code comparison showed no significant changes regarding routine releases to the environment.
-The results of the comparison and a high level assessment of this Regulatory Guide are presented in Safety Factor Report 14.
+CNSC REGDOC-2.9.1: Table C-1 of the PSR Basis Document [5] calls for a code-to-code comparison of CNSC REGDOC-2.9.1 [26] to its predecessor documents S-296 [25] and G-296.
+However, REGDOC-2.9.1 is now included in the LCH under Licence Condition 9.1, with an implementation strategy leading to full compliance by December 31, 2018.
+Since the CNSC has approved the transition plan and stated that no additional measures are necessary [2], REGDOC-2.9.1 is not further assessed in this document.